The 5 High Monthly Dividend Stocks and ETFs

 iShares 0-5 Year High Yield Corporate Bond ETF (NYSEARCA:SHYG)

 This bond ETF seeks to track the investment results of the Markit iBoxx USD Liquid High Yield 0-5 Index, which is comprised of U.S. dollar-denominated, high yield corporate bonds with remaining maturities of less than five years.
-As of January 25, 2021, the fund had 718 individual holdings representing aggregate total assets of more than $5 billion.
+The fund had 688 individual holdings representing aggregate total assets of more than $5 billion.

-Equities from the Consumer Cyclical (21.28%), Communications (13.33%) and Energy (13.21%) sectors account for nearly half of total assets.
-The fund’s current dividend yield of 5.0% has combined with capital gains to deliver a total return of nearly 8% over the trailing 12-month period.
-Total returns over the last three years were 13.1% and five-year total returns were more than 36.1%.
+Equities from the Finance (27.30%), Consumer Service (11.69%) and Industrial Service (6.96%) sectors account for nearly half of total assets.
+The fund’s current dividend yield of 4.9% has combined with capital gains to deliver a slight negative return of -1.7% in the trailing 12-month period.

 The 5 High Monthly Dividend Stocks and ETFs: #3